Max-ChenFei/Chaldene/DevelopmentReadMe.md

 ```

 ### Installing the Jupyter Notebook
-switch to the notebook directory and run the install command
+Go the home direcoty of project and run the install command
 ```
-pip install --upgrade setuptools cd notebook pip install -e .
+pip install --upgrade setuptools pip install -e .
 ```
 ## Launching the Jupyter Notebook